Some links in this post may be affiliate links

 Golden Shrimp Plant can grow to a height of about 3-6 feet.

-A Research directed by C. Daehler (UH Botany) indicates that Pachystachys lutea is toxic to animals and causes allergies or is otherwise toxic to humans.
-Keep it away from the reach of children and pets.
+A Research directed by C. Daehler (UH Botany) indicates that Pachystachys lutea is toxic to animals and humans.
+It causes allergies to humans and pets.
+Keep it away from the reach of children, cats, dogs, and other pets.
 Always wear gloves when handling the plant.

-Golden Shrimp Plant (Pachystachys lutea) blooms in bright light with at least 4-6 hours of sunshine, average warmth of 15-280C, humidity of 60-70% and moderately moist, rich, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+To care for Golden Shrimp Plant indoors provide bright light with 4-6 hours of sunshine, average warmth of 15-280C, humidity of 60-70% and moderately moist, rich, well-drained soil coupled with fortnightly feeding during the growing season.

 Golden Shrimp Plant grows best in bright light with 4-6 hours of morning or evening sunshine but too hot sunshine will scorch the leaves.

-If light is not enough for Yellow Shrimp Plant, it will become leggy with wide spaces between the leaf nodes and will not bloom.
+If the light is not enough, Yellow Shrimp Plant will become leggy with wide spaces between the leaf nodes and will not bloom.
 Therefore, you may grow the plant under a grow light where the natural light is not sufficient.
-Check out these full spectrum grow lights on Amazon.

 Turn the pot regularly to ensure the plant receives light on all sides for even growth and prevent leggy growth.